twonoise/jasmine-sa/README.md

 EXAMPLES
 --------
 > _New users_: We assume that JACK sound engine (`jackd`) started already, and you know how to operate with it.
-If not, it will be started automatically for you, but sample rate can be low.
+If not, it will be started automatically for you, but sample rate can be low. _Tip_: try `qjackctl`.

 <br>